 Truffle style dog treats (bliss balls), can also be made using dog-safe ingredients and kept chilled.
 Unlike the more stable treats above, refrigerated life will be limited by what you include in the mixture.

 Variety is the spice of life, but gummies are by far our personal favourite chilled dog treats.
 In case you missed it above, we love them so much that they have their own fully detailed intro to making gummy dog treats in our pet chef help series.
 They have their own recipe filter category in our blog archives too, so you can navigate straight to all the gummy dog treat recipes.

 Safe Storage for Chilled Dog Treats

-The exception is chilled coconut oil treats, plain or made with stable add-ins, which can stay refrigerated for a very long time without degradation.
-I’ve never had an issue.
-Although consumption makes for quick turnover at our place.
+Chilled coconut oil treats, plain or made with stable add-ins, are an exception.
+Many can be refrigerated for a very long time without degradation.
+I’ve never had an issue with these going off.
+Although consumption usually makes for quick turnover at our place.
 Haha!
-The theoretical safe life would likely depend on the best before of your ingredients.
-These can also be kept frozen, if you wish.
+The theoretical life would likely depend on the best before of your ingredients.
+Coconut oil treats can also be kept frozen, if you wish.